rocrisp/legal-ai-assistant/README.md

 - Ensure Ollama service is running: `ollama serve`
 - Check if model is available: `ollama list`
 - Verify Ollama is accessible: `curl http://localhost:11434/api/tags`

+**Llama Stack Issues:**
+- Make sure you've run both the Fireworks and Ollama setup commands
+- Verify that `UV_SYSTEM_PYTHON=1` is set before running the build commands
+- Check that the virtual environment is activated when running the application

 ## References